New York Liberty vs. Dallas Wings Odds and Predictions

 Over/Under

-The projected over/under total for this matchup is 174 points (via OddsShark.com).
-Here is why going with the “over” is the smart choice.
+The projected over/under total for this matchup is 173.5 points (via OddsShark.com).
+Here is why going with the “over” is the intelligent choice.

-- The total has gone OVER eight times in the Liberty's last 10 home games.
+- The total has gone OVER five times in the Liberty's last six games against Dallas.

-- The OVER total is 6-2-1 in New York's last nine outings overall.
+- The OVER total is 4-1 in New York's last five matchups against Western Conference opponents.

-- In the Liberty's last eight Tuesday night games, the OVER total prevailed six times.
+- In the Liberty's last five Thursday night games, the OVER total is 3-1-1.

-- The OVER total is 5-1 in Dallas's last six road contests.
+- The OVER total is 18-7-1 in Dallas's last 26 games following an ATS loss.

-- In the previous five meetings between these teams in New York, the OVER total is 5-0.
+- In the previous 11 meetings between these teams in New York, the OVER total is 7-3-1.

 Player Prop Bets